-(1) Applicants for any permit for any single-family detached or attached use proposing outdoor lighting fixtures shall submit evidence that the proposed work will comply with the outdoor lighting regulations of this Section.
+- (1) Applicants for any permit for any single-family detached or attached use proposing outdoorlighting fixtures shall submit evidence that the proposed work will comply with the outdoorlighting regulations of this Section. - a.

-- a.
 The submission shall include a description, count, and location of all proposed outdoor illuminating devices, fixtures, lamps, supports, reflectors.
-The description may include, but is not limited to, catalog cuts and illustrations by manufacturers. - (2) Applicants for any permit for any non-single-family use proposing outdoor lighting fixtures shall submit evidence that the proposed work will comply with the outdoor lighting regulations of this Section in accordance with the following: - a.
-Plans indicating the location on the premises of each outdoor illuminating device, both proposed and any already existing on the site. - b.
+The description may include, but is not limited to, catalog cuts and illustrations by manufacturers. - (1) Applicants for any permit for any non-single-family use proposing outdoor lighting fixtures shall submit evidence that the proposed work will comply with the outdoor lighting regulations of this Section in accordance with the following: - a.
+Plans indicating the location on the premises of each outdoor illuminating device, bothproposed and any already existing on the site. - b.
 Description of all proposed illuminating devices, fixtures, lamps, supports, reflectors.
 The description shall include, but is not limited to, catalog cuts, and illustrations by manufacturers. - c.
 Photometric data, such as that furnished by manufacturers or similar, showing the angle of cut-off of light emissions. - d.
 Photometric plans shall include the maximum and average light layout.

-Section 161 - Outdoor storage.
+Section 94-161 - Outdoor Storage.

-- (a) The outdoor storage regulations of this Section apply to the storage of goods, materials, and equipment as an accessory use to commercial or industrial use types when located outside of enclosed buildings, including: - (1) Material in boxes, in crates, or on pallets; - (2) Overnight storage of vehicles awaiting repair (not including new vehicles for sale); construction and contractor's equipment, including lawnmowers; - (3) Fleet vehicles; and - (4) Construction material such as lumber, pipe, steel and unpackaged soil, mulch, recycled material, or similar items. - (b) Outdoor storage is allowed only in C-2 and M-1 districts. - (c) Storage shall be enclosed by a fence not less than six (6) feet in height containing opaque material to provide visual screening from any rights of way or R-zoned (R-A, R-1, R-2, R-3, or DRI-6) lots.
+- (a) The outdoor storage regulations of this Section apply to the storage of goods, materials, and equipmentas an accessory use to commercial or industrial use types when located outside of enclosed buildings, including: - (1) Material in boxes, in crates, or on pallets; - (2) Overnight storage of vehicles awaiting repair (not including new vehicles for sale); construction and contractor's equipment, including lawnmowers; - (3) Fleet vehicles; and - (4) Construction material such as lumber, pipe, steel, unpackaged soil, mulch, recycled material, orsimilar items. - (b) Outdoor storage is allowed only in C-2 and M-1 districts. - (c) Storage shall be enclosed by a fence not less than six (6) feet in height containing opaque material toprovide visual screening from any rights of way or residentially-zoned (R-A, R-1, R-2, R-3, DRI-6, SFA, or MFR) lots.
 Fleet vehicles do not require screening.